voxeet/comms-app-web-spatial-meeting/README.md

-# Dolby.io Web SDK Sample Application
+# Dolby.io Web SDK Fixed Spatial Audio Sample Application

 This sample application for the Dolby.io Web SDK is a more complete version of the [getting started](https://github.com/voxeet/voxeet-sdk-browser-gettingstarted/) project.